bradfrost/atomic-design/chapter-1.md

 Organizational structure, client relations, personalities, and so on all play major roles in determining a project’s process.
 The trick is to find the process that works best for you, your organizational constraints and opportunities.

 Even though it may be impossible to adopt a truly Agile process, it’s still a sound idea to work in cross-disciplinary teams, get into the final environment faster, ship early and often, and break bigger tasks into smaller components.
-In Chapter 4, we’ll detail how to establish an effective pattern-based workflow.
+In chapter 4, we’ll detail how to establish an effective pattern-based workflow.

 ### Modularizing content: I’m on Team Chunk
 > Get your content ready to go anywhere, because it’s going to go everywhere. <cite>[For A Future-Friendly Web](http://bradfrost.com/blog/web/for-a-future-friendly-web/)</cite>